Two Mile Beach: Wildwood's Most Beautiful Beach, Trails. Open to April 1 except USCG which says No!

 Updated: Oct 25, 2021

-At the southern end of Diamond Beach is Two Mile Beach which is comprised of one mile of the of the Cape May Wildlife National Refuge and one mile of the U.S. Coast Guard's station on the northern end of the Cape May Inlet.
-Until September 30, the area is completely off limits to beach goers to protect shorebirds nesting.
+It's open for the season -- the most beautiful beach on the island of the Wildwoods!
+At the southern end of Diamond Beach you'll find the re-opened Two Mile Beach which is comprised of one mile of Cape May Wildlife National Refuge and one mile of the U.S. Coast Guard's station.
+Now through April 1, explore and enjoy.

-Coast Guard section of the Beach to remain closed
+Coast Guard section of the Beach is a "NO" -- sort of

 The beach in front of the U.S. Coast Guard station was open to military personnel and veterans for years.
-But according to my contact with the Coast Guard in August 2021, there are no plans to allow anyone to access the beach at any time during the year.
+But according to the Coast Guard in August 2021, there are no plans to allow anyone to access the beach at any time during the year.

 Role of the National Wildlife Refuge

 Established in 1989, Cape May National Wildlife Refuge provides critical habitat to a wide variety of migratory birds and other wildlife especially important with the ongoing development of the Jersey Shore.
 Cape May Peninsula's unique configuration and location concentrate songbirds, raptors and woodcock as they head for their fall migration or arrive in the spring on their way north.
 Faced with 12 miles of water to cross at the Delaware Bay, the bird stop to rest and feed until favorable winds allow them to cross the Bay or head north along the Bay's eastern shore.

 The Two Mile Beach Unit has tidal ponds and a maritime forest that's an important habitat for piping plover, the state endangered least tern and the American black duck.